markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 <img src="../early_trend_detection_images/plot8.png" class="img-responsive" style="display: block; margin: auto;" />

 This time series produced the exact oppositive pattern: The MK test classified the trend as positive, while the LR produced a neutral|negative classification.
-This stock trended upward for most of the time-period, and then crashed the last few days in July.
+The stock trended upward for most of the time-period, and then crashed the last few days in July.
 Those final few points have a lot of leverage on the coefficient in the linear model, while the MK test is relativley unaffected.
 In this case I'd say it's a negatively trending stock, but arguments for either classification could be made.

 Stocks such as these are why we are evaluating 2 seperate viewpoints.
-We want to make sure that the trend is somewhat definitive.
+We want to ensure that the trend is somewhat definitive.
 If there is disagreement amongst the methods, we are going to place a stock in the "neutral|negative" class.
-In a more formal analytical setting, we would spend more time testing whether this approach is valid.
+In a more formal analytical setting, we would spend more time testing whether this labeling approach is valid.
 However, for the sake of illustration, we're going to use a simple, heuristic based approach, such that any classification disagreements amongst the 2 methods will result in a "neutral|negative" classification.
 Let's update all of the instances where a disagreement occurred.

 ```
 final_trend_df_class = final_trend_df_class %>%